Galois actions on homotopy groups: Review of pro-algebraic homotopy types

+Given a local system $\vv$ of finite-dimensional $k$-vector spaces on a topological space $X$, we can form the affine $k$-scheme $\Iso(\vv_x, \vv_y)$ of isomorphisms of stalks, for each pair of points $x,y \in X$.
+These combine to form a kind of groupoid $G$ whose objects are the points of $X$.
+This is the motivating example of a pro-algebraic groupoid; in this case it comes equipped with a canonical groupoid homomorphism $\pi_fX \to G(k)$.

-We first recall some definitions from \cite{htpy} \S\S \ref{htpy-gpdsn}--\ref{htpy-levisn}. \begin{definition} Define a pro-algebraic groupoid $G$ over $k$ to consist of the following data: \begin{enumerate} \item A discrete set $\Ob(G)$. \item For all $x,y \in \Ob(G)$, an affine scheme $G(x,y)$ (possibly empty) over $k$. \item A groupoid structure on $G$, consisting of an associative multiplication morphism $m:G(x,y)\by G(y,z) \to G(x,z)$, identities $\Spec k \to G(x,x)$ and inverses $G(x,y) \to G(y,x)$ \end{enumerate} Note that a pro-algebraic group is just a pro-algebraic groupoid on one object.
+For the general case, we now recall some definitions from \cite[\S\S \ref{htpy-gpdsn}--\ref{htpy-levisn}]{htpy}. \begin{definition} Define a \emph{pro-algebraic groupoid} $G$ over a field $k$ to consist of the following data: \begin{enumerate} \item A discrete set $\Ob(G)$. \item For all $x,y \in \Ob(G)$, an affine scheme $G(x,y)$ (possibly empty) over $k$. \item A groupoid structure on $G$, consisting of a multiplication morphism $m\co G(x,y)\by G(y,z) \to G(x,z)$, identities $\Spec k \to G(x,x)$ and inverses $G(x,y) \to G(y,x)$, satisfying associativity, identity and inverse axioms. \end{enumerate} Note that a pro-algebraic group is just a pro-algebraic groupoid on one object.
 We say that a pro-algebraic groupoid is reductive (resp. pro-unipotent) if the pro-algebraic groups $G(x,x)$ are so for all $x \in \Ob(G)$.
 An algebraic groupoid is a pro-algebraic groupoid for which the $G(x,y)$ are all of finite type. \end{definition} If $G$ is a pro-algebraic groupoid, let $O(G(x,y))$ denote the global sections of the structure sheaf of $G(x,y)$.

+\begin{remark} The terminology ``pro-algebraic groupoid'' follows the characterisation of pro-algebraic groups in \cite[Ch.
+II]{tannaka}.
+A linear algebraic group is an affine group scheme of finite type, and there is an equivalence of categories between affine group schemes and pro-objects in linear algebraic groups.
+A more accurate term for pro-algebraic groupoids would thus be ``linear pro-algebraically enriched groupoids''. \end{remark}

-\begin{definition} Given morphisms $f,g:G \to H$ of pro-algebraic groupoids, define a natural isomorphism $\eta$ between $f$ and $g$ to consist of morphisms
+\begin{definition} Given morphisms $f,g\co G \to H$ of pro-algebraic groupoids, define a \emph{natural isomorphism} $\eta$ between $f$ and $g$ to consist of morphisms

 for all $ x\in \Ob(G)$, such that the following diagram commutes, for all $x,y \in \Ob(G)$: